mrzepkowski/ToDoApp/README.md

 <h2>Description</h2>
-To-do app is an application that allows user to manage their to-do items.
+To-do app is an application that allows user to manage their tasks.
 The main goal of this project<br>
 is to create an user-friendly tool that makes it easier to plan and manage their activities.
 For this<br>
 purpose, the application is intended to implement the following functionalities:
 <ul>